lidat/knowledge-center/pages/knowledgedocs/Messaging Operations/Principle 5 of effective messaging operations.md

 level-order: 1
 order: 1
 permalink: principle-5-of-effective-messaging-operations-measurement.html
-summary: ""Introducing asynchronous will require you to take a closer look at your operations and introduce new KPIs and way to measure your agents."
+summary: "Introducing asynchronous will require you to take a closer look at your operations and introduce new KPIs and way to measure your agents."
 authorname: "Sarah Danby"
 authortitle: "Product Communications Expert"
-tags: ['#bestpractices', '#agents', "#data', "reporting", '#csat', '#videos']
+tags: ['#bestpractices', '#agents', '#data', '#reporting', '#csat', '#videos']
 ---